MathiasMSFT/MyWiki/Logic-App/Monitor secret-certificate/README.md

 ## Prerequisites

 ### Logic App for notification
-This Logic App need to call another Logic App.
-Nothing is configure to send an email.
+This Logic App is designed to call another Logic App, currently without email notification functionality.
-To create this Logic App, go here 👉 <a href="">../Notifications/README.md</a>
+To create this Logic App, follow the instructions here 👉 [README file](../Notifications/README.md).

 ### Custom Security Attributes
-Custom Security Attributes are not simple attribute.
-By default, Global Admin members don't have any permissions.
-Creating "sets" and "attributes" (CSA) require roles that you have to manage by PIM (Privilege Identity Management)
+Custom Security Attributes (CSA) are not simple attributes.
+By default, Global Admin members don't have any permissions to manage them.
+Creating "sets" and "attributes" (CSA) require roles that you have to manage by PIM (Privileged Identity Management):
 - Attribute Definition Administrator or Reader
-- Attribute Assignemnt Administrator or Reader
+- Attribute Assignment Administrator or Reader

 In this case, I have created a set named "OwnerManagement".
 In this set, I have created an attribute named "AppOwner" which will store all owners of my applications.